-Action 3 - Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture was partially effective as seen through a reduction in absenteeism for ELs, suspension rates, expulsion rates, and dropout rates.
-However, overall absenteeism and attendance, as well as student connectedness, did not improve and need further investment.
+Action 3 - Multi-Tiered System of Supports (MTSS) for Student Engagement and School Culture was effective as seen through attendance, chronic absenteeism, suspension rates, expulsion rates, and survey results.
+However, SWD and African-American students stand out as groups that will benefit from additional targeted support this year, based on both attendance and academic data, as well as our SED and EL students.

-Action 4 - CMO-Level Support for Student Engagement and School Culture was also effective as seen through a reduction in absenteeism for ELs, suspension rates, expulsion rates, and dropout rates.
-Additional targeted support will also be needed from these roles in addressing absenteeism, attendance, and student climate.
+Action 4 - CMO-Level Support for Student Engagement and School Culture was also effective as seen through attendance, chronic absenteeism, suspension rates, expulsion rates, and survey results.
+Additional targeted support will also be needed from these roles in supporting SWD and African-American students, as well as our SED and EL students.